 The morphism $\varphi_p$ is surjective and $k(p)(l)$ has length $1$.
 Thus by taking global sections we have a surjective morphism $H^0(\nP^n,K(l))\longrightarrow H^0(\nP^n,k(p)(l))$ by the case $l=1$ of the induction.
 Now going back to the diagram (\ref{eq02}) we see $H^1(\nP^n,M(l))=0$ and therefore the morphism $V\otimes H^0(\nP^n,\sO_{\nP^n}(l))\longrightarrow H^0(\nP^n,\sQ(l))$ is surjective as required. \end{proof}

-\begin{theorem} Let $X$ be a curve with point components in $\nP^n$.
+\begin{proposition} Let $X$ be a curve with point components in $\nP^n$.
 Assume that its curve part is $r$-regular.
 Then $X$ is

-\end{theorem} \begin{proof} Let $\sI^*_X$ be the ideal sheaf defining curve part $X_1$ of $X$.
+\end{proposition} \begin{proof} Let $\sI^*_X$ be the ideal sheaf defining curve part $X_1$ of $X$.
 Set $l:=\adeg_0X$ which equals the length of $\sI^*_X/\sI_X$.
 Since $\sI^*_X$ is $r$-regular the sheaf $\sI^*_X(r)$ is generated by global sections.
-We hen have a commutative diagram.
+We then have a commutative diagram.

 Now applying Lemma \ref{prop01} to the morphism $\varphi$ and chasing through the diagram we then obtain the assertion. \end{proof}